thesmallstar/slackify-markdown-python/readme.md

 ## Acknowledgements

-Shoutout to [jsarafaj](https://github.com/jsarafajr).
-The JS library has inspired the code and tests for this package.
+Shoutout to [jsarafaj](https://github.com/jsarafajr), his JS library has inspired the code and tests for this package.